hmbotelho/FIS_analysis/README.md

 ### <a name="analysis-statistics">4.5.
 Statistical data analysis</a>

 This section describes how to use the [**Organoid Analyst**](https://github.com/hmbotelho/organoid_analyst/) application to visualize the image analysis measurements and how to compute summary statistics of the dataset.
-Organoid Analyst can analyze one dataset (i.e. one 96 well plate) at a time.
+Organoid Analyst can analyze one dataset (i.e. one 96-well plate) at a time.

 [Detailed information](https://github.com/hmbotelho/organoid_analyst)